-The Benin Traditional Council (BTC) has clarified what it described as several misconceptions held by sections of the public about the true structure of the Benin Traditional Institution(BTI) in Edo State.
+The Benin Traditional Council (BTC) recently released an update on the several misconceptions held in large sections of the public about the true structure of the Benin traditional institution.

-In a statement signed by Solicitors to the BTC, Prof. Yemi Akinseye-George (SAN) and Prof. Edoba Omoregie (SAN), and made available to THISDAY yesterday, the Council, which is the only competent traditional council in the seven local government areas of the Edo South senatorial district, stated that there has been serious misunderstanding of the structure of the BTI, as well as the BTC.
+In a statement made available to the media by BTC, the council, which is the only traditional council in the seven local government areas of the Edo South Senatorial District, stated that there has been serious misunderstanding of the structure of the Benin traditional institution.

-The BTC further explained that all other title holders in the seven local government areas of Edo South senatorial district aforementioned are no more than chiefs appointed by the Oba of Benin.
+The BTC went on to explain that all other title holders in the entire seven local government areas of Edo South Senatorial District aforementioned, are no more than chiefs appointed by the Oba of Benin.

-It noted further that, in particular, “the Enigies in the seven local government areas are classified as chiefs and not traditional rulers.”
+It pointed out further that, in particular, the Enigie in the entire seven local government areas of Edo South, are classified as chiefs and not traditional rulers.

-The council also noted that in the seven local government areas in the district, “the Enigies are chiefs representing the Oba of Benin in the various communities or domains to which they are sent.
+Again, it made it abundantly clear that in the said seven local government areas, the Enigie are chiefs representing the Oba of Benin in the various communities or domains to which they are sent.